-Fisher (MS 1955) thought that a thick blubber layer would result in a tightening of the skin which "pulled in" the animals so that they did not stretch out as much when laid out on the ground.
-Our results showed that the opposite happens: L increases with M\.
-When laying seals on the ground to measure L, one often notices that quite a bit of variation in L can be obtained according to how much the head protrudes from the neck.
-We tried to place the head in a natural position, but it is possible that the head was less likely to be "pulled in" if the skin around the neck had a thick blubber layer.
-It is also possible that body mass exerted more stress upon the vertebral column in a fat seal than in a thin seal, resulting in an apparent increase in L (Trites and Bigg, in press).
-Bigg (1979, cited in Trites and Bigg, in press) proposed that seasonal variation in water content of the cartilage and connective tissues separating the body components, driven by changes in levels of pregnancy hormones, could explain seasonal changes in L of females.
-This appeared unlikely here, because both males and females, and even immature animals, showed this cycle in L. It is possible that changes in body water content due to causes other than pregnancy
+Fisher (1955, p.
+27) thought that a thick blubber layer would result in a tightening of the skin which "pulled in" the animals so that they did not stretch out as much when laid out on the ground.
+Our results show that the opposite happens: L increases with Mt.
+When laying seals on the ground to measure L, one often notices that quite a bit of variation in L can be obtained according to how much the head protrudes from the neck, We try to place the head in a natural position, but it is possible that the head is less likely to be "pulled in" if the skin around the neck has a thick blubber layer.
+It is also possible that body mass exerts more stress upon the vertebral column in a fat seal than in a thin seal, resulting in an apparent increase in L (Trites and Bigg subm.).
+Bigg (1979, cited in Trites and Bigg subm.) proposed that seasonal variation in water content of the cartilage and connective tissues separating the body components, driven by changes in levels of pregnancy hormones, could explain seasonal changes in L of females.
+This appears unlikely here, because both males and females, and even immature animals, showed this cycle in L. It is possible that changes in body water content due to causes other than pregnancy hormones are involved.
+The last hypothesis examined by Trites & Bigg (subm.) was that because of the effect of gravity on the vertebral column, seals that are out of water for extended periods might be shorter.
+This hypothesis is ruled out for the harp seal, because seals spend quite a bit of time out of water in March, yet they are longer than seals in April or May.
+Furthermore, it is unclear whether gravity would shorten an animal whose vertebral column is held horizontally.